|

 SWCPC 122

-Collection consists of courthouse images from various counties
+Collection consists of courthouse images from various counties throughout the

 Texas Politicians

-Photograph collection, 1968-1986
+Photograph Collection, 1968-1986

 56 photos